petazeta/youronlineshop/docs/checkout.md

 ### User address

 The user address checkout process starts at template chktuserdata that in turn launchs useraddressview with parameter externalSave: true.
 This parameter allows other elements to perform saving address process.
 There is also the parameter showAddress for including the address data (other way it shows just name and contact data).
 The useraddressview template launchs in turn userdata.
 This last one is efectivelly showing the user address.
-It does it through the node method setPropsView.
+It does it through the node method setPropsView that in turn uses the template singleinput that could use singlelabel as well.

 ### Shipping selection